top of page

 Shopping in Trastevere

-• Timing is Everything: For the best views of the Trevi Fountain or the Spanish Steps or the Vatican, go early in the morning or late at night.
-The crowds are thinner, and you get to enjoy these places in peace and not to mention that beautiful Roman light.
+• Timing is Everything: For the best views of the Trevi Fountain, the Spanish Steps, or the Vatican, go early in the morning or late at night.
+The crowds are thinner, and you get to enjoy these places in peace.
+Not to mention that beautiful Roman light.
 Oh, that light!

 • Walk the Jewish Ghetto: It’s rich in history and culture, and even though it’s a bit touristy now, it’s a must-see.
 Take a few minutes to learn about its powerful past before you go.